inveniosoftware/docs-invenio-rdm/docs/develop/run.md

 ## Stop it

-If you want to temporarily stop the instance, without loosing the data that was generated you can use the `stop` command:
+If you want to temporarily stop the instance, without losing the data that was generated you can use the `stop` command:

 ```bash
 invenio-cli stop
 ```

-Check the [Celanup section](./cleanup.md) if you wish to remove every reference to InvenioRDM from Docker (containers, images, networks, etc.).
+Check the [Cleanup section](./cleanup.md) if you wish to remove every reference to InvenioRDM from Docker (containers, images, networks, etc.).